The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

 Private and public dollars, countless public hearings, and multitudes of consortia worked together to identify dollars to purchase blighted properties on the corner of South and Ocean Streets, to design and construct what is now known as Aselton Park, the historic Town Green and the long-awaited Walkway to the Sea.
 State funds were identified and then nearly lost to assist in the effort.

-John Klimm, currently our Town Manager but the then State Representative, fought to restore state funds necessary to enhance and preserve the Cape’s natural beauty and in 1994 Cape Cod Bank and Trust Company pledged some $30,000 to partner with the Town of Barnstable to raze blighted buildings in what is now a beautiful park overlooking Hyannis Harbor.
-In the late 1990s state funds through the Executive Office of Housing and Urban Development were identified as the final pieces of the puzzle in the development of the Walkway to the Sea Project.
+John Klimm, former Town Manager and at the time, State Representative, fought to restore state funds necessary to enhance and preserve the Cape’s natural beauty.
+In 1994 Cape Cod Bank and Trust Company pledged $30,000 to partner with the Town of Barnstable to raze blighted buildings in what is now a beautiful park overlooking Hyannis Harbor.
+In the late 1990's, state funds through the Executive Office of Housing and Urban Development were identified as the final pieces of the puzzle in the development of the Walkway to the Sea Project.

 Countless groups, individuals and organizations participated in the development of this project over the many years following Ben Thompson’s original vision and include (but is not limited to): the Hyannis Chamber of Commerce, the Hyannis BID, the Hyannis Civic Association, the HADEDC Board, the Hyannis Vision Group, the Hyannis Main Street Waterfront Historic Commission, Barnstable Town Council, and individuals Dexter Leen and Shirlee Shaughnessy.

-Buoyed Coasts: Public Art Installation, Aselton Park, Ocean Street, Hyannis Visitors to Hyannis Harbor can enjoy the Town's seasonal public art installation, Buoyed Coasts, which consists of 50 lobster buoys mounted on 12’-19’ poles in ornamental grass beds.
+Buoyed Coasts: Public Art Installation, Aselton Park, Ocean Street, Hyannis.
+Visitors to Hyannis Harbor can enjoy the Town's seasonal public art installation, Buoyed Coasts, which consists of 50 lobster buoys mounted on 12’-19’ poles in ornamental grass beds.
 The buoys frame the harbor and create a display of color, light and kinetic motion drawing activity and attention to Aselton Park.
-They also serve as an advocacy piece to create awareness around the critical state of coastal waters quality in the area.
-The project heightens the awareness of the 81,000 daily visitors that pass through Hyannis Harbor to the nitrogen run-off problem threatening the Cape’s marine ecology.
-The color of the buoys represent the levels of water quality in the Northeast.
+They once served as an advocacy piece, creating awareness around the critical state of coastal waters quality in the area.
+In 2006, the project focused on the nitrogen run-off problem threatening the Cape’s marine ecology.
+The color of the buoys represented the levels of water quality in the Northeast in 2006.

 725 Main Street, Hyannis: Walking Garden and Hummingbird sculpture